Title: My Prince

 The other guards left, leaving Peter confused.
 "I'm sorry, Ser!" he pleaded to Alistair.
 "I didn't mean to interrupt your good morning."

 It was then that Peter took notice that the King wasn't dressed in his evening clothes.
-Alistair had made a point to him that he would never sleep without them because he felt too exposed without them.
-Alistair spoke sadly.
-"It's going to be a long day..." he said with unwavering eyes.
+Alistair had made a point to him that he would never sleep without them because he felt too exposed.
+Alistair's sorrowful voice cut across the room.
+"It's going to be a long day..." he muttered as his eyes never wavered from the window.

 Peter had only seen that look on his face when he was thinking about one person.
 "Ser, if you want me to leave you alone, I will," he offered.